The Elements (song): Background

-In some live performances, after the song was finished, Lehrer joked that an earlier version, from Aristotle's time, lists only Earth, Air, Fire and Water, explaining that "life was much simpler in those days".
+In some live performances, after the song was finished, Lehrer joked that an earlier version, from Aristotle's time, lists only the classical elements: Earth, Air, Fire and Water, explaining that "life was much simpler in those days".

 In popular culture

 "The Elements" has been featured in popular culture many times.
 In the episode "Ex-File" of NCIS, Timothy McGee and Abby Sciuto hum the song, which forms a key clue in their case.
-In The Big Bang Theory episode "The Pants Alternative", a drunk Sheldon Cooper starts to sing the song during his acceptance of an award from his university.
+In The Big Bang Theory episode "The Pants Alternative" (2010), a drunk Sheldon Cooper starts to sing the song during his acceptance of an award from his university.
 In the 2006 episode of Gilmore Girls called "The Real Paul Anka", Luke Danes's daughter April and her classmates sing the song on the bus.
 Daniel Radcliffe sang "The Elements" on The Graham Norton Show in 2010.
 David Costabile, as Gale Boetticher, sang along to the song in "Something Beautiful", a 2018 episode of Better Call Saul.

-Cover recordings include Jesse Dangerously on his album How to Express Your Dissenting Political Viewpoint Through Origami, where the song is titled "Tom Lehrer's The Elements".
+Cover recordings include Jesse Dangerously on his 2004 album How to Express Your Dissenting Political Viewpoint Through Origami, where the song is titled "Tom Lehrer's The Elements".